riya1606/MIT_6.0001/README.md

 # MIT_6.0001
+## Introduction to Computer Science and Programming in Python.
-Notes and Psets of MIT 6.0001 Course taught by Dr. Anna Bell, Prof. Eric Grimson and Prof. John Guttag
+Notes and Psets of MIT 6.0001 Course taught by Dr. Anna Bell, Prof. Eric Grimson and Prof. John Guttag.
+Book for the Course: [embed]https://ducamp.me/images/0/00/Intro-Computation-Programming-using-Python.pdf[/embed]